tolauwae/ars-factum/magic-items/misc.md

 The magic the lens holds, is so strong that it makes the glass foggy over time.
 After 30 days, the lens is no longer see-through.
 To restore it, a single vial of *Oil of Etherealness* has to be applied to the surface of the lens.

+## Orb of Remembering
+_Wondrous item (orb), uncommon (requires attunement)_

+This orbs works as a mental library.
+You can mentally write down anything in it.
+Reading and writing information takes as much time as with pen and paper.

+When you lose attunement to the orb, it loses everything that is written down in it.

+## Traveler's Flask
+_Wondrous item, common_

+This double-sided iron flask adjusts the temperature of liquids poured from it.
+Any liquid poured from the blue-capped side becomes refreshingly cool.
+Any liquid poured from the red-capped side becomes soothingly warm.